Ducasse/Scorch/README.md

 ## Past activity

-This repository has been moved from Smalltalk-hub to github March 13th 2018.
+- This repository has been moved from Smalltalk-hub to github March 13th 2018.

-For all the activity in-between Jun 2016-March 2018, check http://smalltalkhub.com/#!/~ClementBera/Scorch
+- For all the activity in-between Jun 2016-March 2018, check http://smalltalkhub.com/#!/~ClementBera/Scorch

-For all the activity in-between May 2013-Jun 2016, check http://smalltalkhub.com/#!/~mate/sista
+- For all the activity in-between May 2013-Jun 2016, check http://smalltalkhub.com/#!/~mate/sista

-I was not involved in the project before May 2013 so I have no idea where activity before May 2013 is.
+- Clément was not involved in the project before May 2013.

-## Using the Sista runtime
+## Old notes for: Using the Sista runtime

 Loading scripts: